 Sensitive and private data exchange between the Site and its Users happens over a SSL secured communication channel and is encrypted and protected with digital signatures.
-Our Site is also in compliance with PCI vulnerability standards in order to create as secure of an environment as possible for Users.
+We utilize PCI compliant hosting services and EU-US Privacy shield compliant hosting providers and infrastructure providers.
+All backups are stored within encrypted folders.

 Sharing your personal information

 We do not sell, trade, or rent Users personal identification information to others.
 We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners and trusted affiliates for the purposes outlined above.
 We may use third party service providers to help us operate our business and the Site or administer activities on our behalf, such as sending out newsletters or surveys.
 We may share your information with these third parties for those limited purposes provided that you have given us your permission.
 Under no circumstances will we use Registrants’ personal information for our own promotional or advertising purposes.

 By using this Site, you signify your acceptance of this policy.
 If you do not agree to this policy, please do not use our Site.
 Your continued use of the Site following the posting of changes to this policy will be deemed your acceptance of those changes.

 Acceptable Use Policy